Capital punishment in Tonga: Legislation and case law

+History

+A mass execution was carried out in 1887 on the orders of King George Tupou I, when six men convicted of treason for attempting to assassinate premier Shirley Waldemar Baker were executed by firing squad on the small islet of Malinoa off of Nukuʻalofa.

-The last executions in Tonga took place in 1982, when Haloti Sole, Livingi Sole and Fili Esau were hanged for murder.
+The most recent executions in Tonga took place in 1982, when Haloti Sole, Livingi Sole and Fili Esau were hanged for murder.
 In the same year, the Tongan Parliament discussed abolishing the death penalty, but decided to retain it.

 In 2004, the Tongan Legislative Assembly voted on a bill which proposed to introduce the death penalty for possession of illicit drugs.
 This bill was defeated by the Assembly by a vote of 10–7, indicating that the death penalty, if Tonga continues to retain it, will not spread to become an applicable sentence for other crimes.
 It is an indication that Tonga wishes to reserve the death penalty for the very serious crimes of murder and treason.

 The issue of capital punishment was raised in 2005, when Tevita Siale Vola became the first person in Tonga to be convicted of murder in 24 years.
 However, Webster CJ did not impose the death penalty, on the basis that Vola's actions did not meet the threshold of "one of the rarest of rare cases where the alternative option of life imprisonment is unquestionably foreclosed."
 Webster CJ did not make any moral judgment on the death penalty, explaining that it was "a matter for the Government and Parliament" to decide whether the death penalty should be retained in Tonga.
 The judgment in R v Vola serves as an indicator that Tonga does not impose the death penalty lightly.